Dale Vince: Personal life

-While studying, Vince met and married Kathleen Wyatt in 1981.
-The couple subsequently became New Age travellers together, and had a son in 1983.
-They separated some years later, and Wyatt subsequently raised the couple's son alone.
+While studying, Vince met and married Kathleen Wyatt, two years his senior and with a child of her own, in 1981.
+The couple subsequently became New Age travellers together, living off state benefits.
+They had a son together, Dane, in 1983.
+They separated some years later, and Wyatt reportedly raised the couple's son largely alone thereafter.
 They divorced in 1992.

+Speaking on BBC Points West News on 2 June 2025, Vince recalled being present at the Battle of the Beanfield in 1985.

+Vince is a vegan.
+He has campaigned to end animal farming and in 2024 urged Labour to do away with a law that compels U.K. schools to serve meat and dairy.
+In January 2025, Vince announced that Ecotricity had opened a fully plant-based workplace canteen at its facility in Stroud, Gloucestershire.

-Divorce and financial claim court case
+First divorce and financial claim court case

 After Vince had made his fortune, Wyatt, who had lived what was later described in court as "16 years of real hardship", lodged a financial claim of £1.9 million against Vince in 2011, nearly 20 years after their divorce.

 The Court of Appeal rejected the claim, stating it had "no real prospect of success" and was an "abuse of process".
 However, in March 2015 the Supreme Court set aside this decision, ruling that there was no time limit in law for claims for financial provision, and the claim could progress in the High Court.
 Lord Wilson said the court must have regard "to the contribution of each party to the welfare of the family, including by looking after the home or caring for the family", but the claim only had a prospect of "comparatively modest success" with a £1.9 million payout "out of the question".

-In a statement, Vince branded the court's decision "mad": "I feel that we all have a right to move on, and not be looking over our shoulders.
-This could signal open season for people who had brief relationships a quarter of a century ago."
+In a statement, Vince branded the court's decision as "mad".
+"I feel that we all have a right to move on, and not be looking over our shoulders.
+This could signal open season for people who had brief relationships a quarter of a century ago".
 Prior to the case settlement, Vince paid the legal costs for both parties, of over £500,000, as divorce law permits costs to be charged to the combined resources of both parties.

 In 2016, the case was settled when Vince agreed to pay £300,000 to Wyatt.
-He commented that the case had been "a terrible waste of time and money" and the settlement barely covered Wyatt’s legal fees.
-He then repeated his opinion that he was "...disappointed that the supreme court decided not to throw out the case, given it was brought over 30 years since the relationship ended" before adding, "There clearly needs to be a statute of limitations for divorce cases – a time limit beyond which a claim cannot be made.
+He commented that the case had been "a terrible waste of time and money".
+He stated the settlement barely covered Wyatt's legal fees which he had already paid prior to the settlement.
+He then repeated his opinion that he was "disappointed that the supreme court decided not to throw out the case, given it was brought over 30 years since the relationship ended" before adding, "There clearly needs to be a statute of limitations for divorce cases – a time limit beyond which a claim cannot be made.
 Such a thing exists in commercial law for good practical reasons."